easyctf/easyctf_learn/linux-mkdir.md

 Would create a directory at `documents/hello`

-You can also use options with this command to do things such as changing permissions
+You can also use options with this command to do things such as changing permissions.